FrenzyByte/fluidfrenzy/_docs/fluid-modifiers.md

     - *Circle* - the modifier inputs the fluid in a circular shape.
     - *Box* - the modifier inputs fluid in a rectangular shape.
     - *Texture* - the modifier inputs the fluid from a source texture.
+ - **BlendMode** - set the blend mode of the modifier
+    Options:
+    - *Set:* replaces the current fluid height.
+    - *Additive:* adds or removes fluid height.
+    - *Minimum*: prevents the fluid from exceeding this height.
 - **Dynamic** - enables/disables if the modifier can be moved.
 When disabled the modifier will write to a static texture at the start of the simulation.
 This is useful if you have many fluid sources and want to improve your performance.
 - **Size** - adjusts the size of the volume in world space.
 - **Strength** - adjusts the amount of fluids input by the volume
 - **Falloff** - Adjusts the curve of the distance-based strength to fall off faster/slower when the distance from the center is greater.
 Use this to create large but more focused fluid sources.
 A higher value means the source strength falls off faster.
 - **Texture** - the texture to use as an input.
 Only the red channel is used.
+- **Layer** - the layer to add the fluids to.

 <a name="fluid-volume-flow"></a>
 #### Flow